mbulluck/buto-lightbox/readme.md

 **NB** the *data-id* attribute of our DIV which must contain the unique Buto video_id otherwise the plugin won't know which video to load

-**NB** Don't include the /src folder in your project, it's just there for you to browse through and debug with
+**NB** Don't include the /src folder in your project, it's just there for you to browse through and debug with.

 Demo
 ----
-Have a look at demo.html for some basic demo usage
+Have a look at /demo.html or http://butovideo.github.com/buto-lightbox/ for some basic demo usage

 License
 -------

-License is MIT, go nuts; 'cos that's how we roll here at Buto
+License is MIT, go nuts.
+That's how we roll here at Buto.

 http://opensource.org/licenses/mit-license.php